Maritime Transport Act 1994

 You could also call this:

-The Director will accept documents from other countries that are part of a marine protection convention with New Zealand.
-You can think of a marine protection convention as an agreement between countries to protect the ocean.
+The Director accepts documents from other countries that are part of a marine protection convention with New Zealand.
+You can think of these documents like licences or permits that show a ship is following the rules to protect the environment.
 The Director will accept these documents as long as they are valid.
-The Director might not accept a document if they think the ship or product does not match the document, or if the ship has been changed without permission.
-The Director can also refuse a document if they think the ship is not safe for the environment, including the marine environment, or if the ship cannot discharge ballast water without harming the environment.
+The Director will not accept a document if they think the ship does not match the details in the document, or if the ship has been changed without permission.
+They also will not accept a document if the ship is not safe to sail without harming the environment, including the marine environment.
 You can find more information about what is meant by "convention" and "ship" in section 246A(2) and (3)(a).
+Some other parts of the law do not apply to these documents, which are listed in sections 269, 270, 272, 273, 274, 275, 276, 277, 395, and 406(b).
+This law applies to ships that are not from New Zealand but are registered in a country that is part of a marine protection convention with New Zealand.
+It also applies to the crew and marine protection products of these ships.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.